splunk/observability-workshop/docs/README.md

 1. Update [README.md](../README.md) and prepend the version to the list of available versions.

+1. Catch up with any remote tags not present locally.
+This will prevent accidentially pushing tags deleted on the remote.

 1. Commit these change with a message like `Releasing v4.2`:

     ```bash